skile92/Permillity/Permillity/README.md

 - **UseInMemory()**: Permillity will use in-memory storage.
 This option is default.
 - **UseSqlServer(conString)**: Permillity will use ms sql server as a storage.
 Requires connection string as a parameter.
 - **UseMySql(conString)**: Permillity will use my sql as a storage.
 Requires connection string as a parameter.
+- **UseSqlite(conString)**: Permillity will use sqlite as a storage.
+Requires connection string as a parameter.
 - **UseLogger()**: Permillity will use logger if available to log errors.
 Default is false.
 - **SetBatchSize(50)**: Permillity will sync data with storage each N requests.
 Default is 50.
 For real-time sync use 0.
 - **SetIgnoreEndpoints(["WeatherForecast"])**: Permillity will ignore listed endpoints.